agapeopenscience/OLS-6-Ireland/README.md

 * By submitting Pull Request (PR) to fix some opened issues
 * If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 (It is considered good practice to open issues before to discuss ideas)

+Don't forget to give the project a star!
+Thanks again!

 ## To submit a contribution using a Pull Request: